antimof/UxPlay/README.txt

 user found that a solution to a "**Required gstreamer plugin 'libav' not found**" message that kept recurring was to clear the user's gstreamer cache.

--   clearing the user's GStreamer cache with
-    `rm -rf ~/.cache/gstreamer-1.0/*` may be the solution to problems where gst-inspect-1.0 does not show a plugin that you believe is installed.
-The cache will be regenerated next time GStreamer is started.

 If it fails to start with an error like '`no element "avdec_aac"`' this is because even though gstreamer-libav is installed. it is incomplete